Gonçalo Ribeiro (footballer)

-Gonçalo Miguel Azevedo Ribeiro (born 15 January 2006) is a Portuguese professional footballer who plays as a goalkeeper for the Liga Portugal 2 club Porto B.
+Gonçalo Miguel Azevedo Ribeiro (born 15 January 2006) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Porto B.

 Club career

 Ribeiro is a youth product of FC Pedroso, Dragon Force FC, and Porto.
 He signed his first professional contract with Porto on 8 April 2022 until 2026.
 He made his professional debut with Porto B in a 3–2 Liga Portugal 2 win over B-SAD on 14 August 2022, and 16 years 6 months and 31 days years old became the youngest ever goalkeeper in the division's history.
 He was named Porto's 2022 Young Athlete of the Year in December 2022.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

 On 26 January 2024, Ribeiro extended his contract with Porto until 2028.

 International career

 Ribeiro is a youth international for Portugal, having played up to the Portugal U20s.